dhborus/1research/Workflow/RandomWorkflow.md

 Decided to stick with Mac -- muscle memory and ease of use (the "just works" factor).
 Now the issue will be whether Sarah's Mac can be a usable machine.
 Or whether turning to a new silicon machine is the way to go.

 Having trouble with autocomplete.bib, both pickers revert to Zotero after placing citation in Atom.
-Something of a pain.
+Something of a pain.[@zaretsky1996, 67.
+Zaretsky's handling of the war in Sudetenland is worth attending to.]

+Atom's packages are appealing – thesaurus, snips, keybindings,